 Automated QA changes everything.
 It eliminates mundane tasks, speeds the review process, and frees and empowers team leaders to drive meaningful improvements on the front line.
 In an automated environment, QA offers tremendous value for collection teams and the providers they serve.

-If you’re looking to supercharge the back end of your revenue cycle, our latest eBook is for you.
+If you’re looking to supercharge the back end of your revenue cycle, this complimentary eBook is made for you.
 “The Accountable Collector: Transforming Healthcare A/R with One Simple Fix” explores the EHR platform gap and what it may be costing you.
 You’ll also learn about the EHR-friendly solution that can turn your once costly A/R operation into a profit-driving machine.
-Be sure to download your free copy today.
+Download your free copy today.

 Disclaimer: Ontario Systems is a technology company and provides this blog article solely for general informational and marketing purposes.
 You should not rely on the content of this material for any other purpose or as specific guidance for your company.
 Ontario Systems’ advice, services, tools and products described herein do not guarantee compliance with any law or industry standard.
 You are ultimately responsible for your own company’s actions and compliance efforts.
 Because everyone’s situation is different, you must consult your own attorneys, accountants, and/or other advisors to obtain specific advice on your company’s compliance, legal, tax, regulatory and/or other business needs.
 Despite Ontario Systems’ efforts to provide current and up-to-date information, you need to recognize that the information contained herein may become outdated quickly and may contain errors and/or other inaccuracies.